pschwede/quodlibet-plugins/README.md

 * ~~__Autorefresh__: Reloads the Browser view (in some search queries, by that, it makes sure no song is played over and over again or that the playlist doesn`t stop)~~
-* ~~__AudioScrobble Submission__: Fork of the official plugin, but with more options.~~
+* ~~__AudioScrobble Submission__: Fork of the official plugin with more options.~~
-* __AutoSeek__: Skip into the next song and skip after some seconds.
-Configurable.
+* __AutoSeek__: Plays tracks only a few seconds.
+Configurable skipping rate.
-* __AutoCast__: Get a real talk radio rotation by enqueuing a random yet unplayed podcast entry after some seconds of music have been played.
-Configurable.
+* __AutoCast__: Creates a radio rotation between music and talk.
+Repeatingly enqueues podcast entries after playing music.
+Configurable seconds of music.

 ## Installation on Unix